osefatul/medical-assistance-fullstack-chat-app/frontend/README.md

-# Fullstack Medical Real-Time Chat App
+# Fullstack Medical Assistance Real-Time Chat App

 We used [Stream API](https://gstrm.io/js-mastery) for building an online real-time chat application with tons of features